 As I mentioned on Friday, I've been working on a collab for FAWM with Mel.
 Yesterday I put together the final version of the song, which is called In Shadows.
 Before we go any further you have to listen to this, right this instant:

 Mel restructured the song, wrote some profoundly Bond-ian lyrics, and then sang her ass off delivering them.
 I am absolutely blown away the results.
-It's getting good feedback, too - and quite rightly so.
+It's getting good feedback on the FAWM site, too - and quite rightly so.

 After a Skype conversation yesterday morning where we agreed what we were going to do, I set about giving the piece a final polish.
 It turned out to be a bit more than just adding some compression and EQ.
 I had to move the individual tracks around to fit the song's revised structure.
 The main instrumental tracks were done as MIDI information in Ableton so with the instruments and vocals lined up, I was able to tweak individual note velocities to fit with the phrasing Mel used.
 Yes, I'll admit it: I'm becoming obsessive about this stuff.
 I spend a couple of hours just making the french horns emphasise the right notes and getting the violin tracks to crescendo properly then I added more horns, tuba, and a bit of Chapman Stick to beef up the bottom end and sent it off to Mel for approval.
 The extra work was so, so worth it; I am ridiculously proud of what we've done and I know Mel is too.